Cantaloupe - A Little History & Knowledge

 The cantaloupe is named after the Italian village of Cantalupo, where it was first grown in the 14th century.
 The word "cantaloupe" is derived from the Italian words "cantalupo," which means "wolf's lair," and "cantalupensis," which means "of Cantalupo."

-This is believed to be a reference to the wolf's lair near the village, which was reportedly a popular place for the cultivation of cantaloupe.
-The cantaloupe is also known by other names, such as rockmelon in Australia and honeydew in the United States.
-In some parts of Europe, it is known as the "sweet melon," and in India it is known as the "muskmelon."
+This is believed to reference the wolf's lair near the village, which was reportedly a popular place to cultivate cantaloupe.
+Other names, such as rockmelon in Australia and honeydew in the United States also know the cantaloupe.
+In some parts of Europe, it is known as the "sweet melon," and in India, it is known as the "muskmelon."

 How Do I Know If A Cantaloupe Is Ready To Purchase?